oroikono/PAI/euler-guide.md

-﻿How to run task 2 on Euler
+How to run task 2 on Euler
 ==========================
 This guide describes how you can run task 2 on the ETH Euler cluster.
 Please only follow this approach if you are unable to run the task on your local machine,